Marketing Tips: Your Virtual Team and Your Target Audience

 Good ol’ spying

 Skilled virtual assistants use this ‘reverse engineering’ method in social media marketing.
-They look at your competitors’ website and social media platforms, study them, and make notes or a report of ideas.
+They look at your competitors’ websites and social media platforms, study them and make notes or a report of ideas.
 It’s a routine check, and yet often forgotten.

 Good ol’ SEO

-They say content is king, but that’s because content serves the emperor, His Imperial Grace, The Search Engine.
-Virtual assistants make sure to add SEO to their list of skills.
-Optimize your content for search, and you make sure your target audience can see you when they look for you.
+They say content is king, but that’s because the content serves the emperor, His Imperial Grace, The Search Engine.
+Virtual assistants make sure to add SEO to their list of skills.8 Optimize your content for search and make sure your target audience can see you when they look for you.